ivanrazu/ivanrazu.github.io/_pages/cv.md

 * I. Ramirez Zuniga.
 (2014).
 "Mathematical Modeling of Immune Responses to Hepatitis C Virus Infection."
 Electronic Theses and Dissertations.
 Paper 2425. ([Link](https://dc.etsu.edu/etd/2425)).

 ## Talks and Poster Presentations
+* Talk: Modeling in-host Pathogen Dynamics, Department of Mathematics Colloquium at The University of Texas at Tyler, October 2024 .
+* Panelist in the Bioinformatics and Biostatistics Panel Discussion at UT Tyler, organized by the ACM Chapter, October 2024.
+* Panelist at the Texas Undergraduate Mathematics Conference (TUMC) panel discussion on graduate programs, October 2024.
+* Talk: "Surviving the Zombie Apocalyse with Math", Department of Mathematics, Undergraduate Seminar at The University of Texas at Tyler, October 2024.
+* Talk (Virtual): "Modeling the Energy Requirements of an Acute Immune Response during Sepsis".
+Laboratory for Systems Medicine, University of Florida, January 2024 .
 * Talk: “ Modeling the Dynamics of Alveolar Macrophages and Interferon Gamma During Influenza Infection ”.
 SIAM conference on applications of dynamical systems (DS23), Portland OR, May 2023.
 * Poster presentation: ”Sequential interactions between RSV and pneumococcus in the nasopharynx of Zambian infants